Wondering how to grow parsley? This guide will tell you everything you need to know, from planting to harvesting.

 When can I harvest Parsley?

-Harvest regularly by pinching the largest outer stems off at the base.
+Harvest your Parsley regularly, by pinching the largest outer stems off at the base of the plant.

 Pests